-We have an ongoing tree project in the northeast of Tanzania in the Tanga region.
-It is a cooperation with a local tree nursery that takes care of everything: from the cultivation of the tree saplings to the manual planting in the field.
+We have an ongoing tree project collaboration with a local tree nursery in the Tanga Region in the northeast of Tanzania.
+The nursery is in charge of all activities, including tree sapling nurturing and manual planting in the field.
 The project includes almost 230,700 hectares of land with 15 different individual areas.
-A 3-year plan specifies exactly where and what is going to be planted.
+A 3-year plan gives details about where and what the nursery will plant.
 The local population highly appreciates this tree project.

 Tree project in a developing country

 Planting trees in a developing country is more than just a carbon offset measure.
-Of course, it is very important to plant as many trees as possible to filter CO2 from the atmosphere.
-A tree project in a country like Tanzania is more than this: It primarily creates valuable jobs in regions where people are very poor with no option to find work.
-Planting trees help them earn enough money and to overcome poverty and hunger.
+Of course, it is essential to plant as many trees as possible to filter carbon dioxide (CO2) from the atmosphere.
+A tree project in Tanzania, for instance, primarily creates valuable jobs in regions where poverty levels are high and where there are no job opportunities.
+Planting trees helps them earn enough money to overcome poverty and hunger.

 Benefits of a sustainable tree project in Tanzania

 - People escape poverty and hunger.

 - Families achieve a stable income and can look after their children.